-The new year is just around the corner and there’s no better time than now to make a few resolutions to make sure you get off a good start.
-Whilst any time of year is a good time to change your life for the better, there’s just something about the new year that provides that motivation you need.
+There’s no better time than now to make a few resolutions to make sure you get off a good start this year.
+Whilst any time of year is an excellent time to change your life for the better, there’s just something about the new year that provides the motivation you need.

 We have all no doubt made a few typical new year resolutions in the past.
 Save money, lose weight etc. but have you ever thought about making career-based resolutions?

 We spend so much of our lives working that it’s important we’re doing it the best we can.
 From getting organised to climbing the ladder, there are several goals you can set yourself to improve your career.
 In turn, that will improve your year and your life.